awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/_index.md

 - https://aws.amazon.com/aws-cost-management/pricing/
 - Variable costs will be incurred
 - Cost Explorer: $0.01 per 1,000 usage records
-- S3: Storage of CUR file, refer to S3 pricing https://aws.amazon.com/s3/pricing/
+- S3: Storage of CUR and/or monthly report file, refer to S3 pricing https://aws.amazon.com/s3/pricing/
 - Estimated costs should be <$5 a month for small accounts

 ## Time to complete